-\ The rates shown above are the rates payable by the District resulting from the successful bid for the Bonds on December 12, 2019 by a group of banks and investment banking firms.
-The successful bidder has furnished to the Commission the yields and prices shown above.
+\ The rates shown above are the rates payable by the District resulting from the successful bid for the Bonds on February 25, 2020 by a group of banks and investment banking firms.
+The successful bidder has furnished to the Commission the yields shown above.
 Other information concerning the terms of the reoffering of the Bonds, if any, should be obtained from the successful bidder and not from the Commission.
 See "Sale at Competitive Bidding."